flexi-framework/flexi/docs/documentation/05_toolsoverview.md

 After successful execution, an additional `h5` file is written with the name of the specified project name with postfix `_RPSet`.
 In order to record the data during the simulation, this file must be specified in the parameter file when executing **FLEXI**.
 If the `doVisuRP` option is used, the defined recordpoints are also written to a `vtm` file that can be viewed with Paraview.

-To collect the date at the recordpoints locations during the simulation, the recordpoints functionality needs to be acitavted in the ini file of the FLEXI.
+To collect the date at the recordpoints locations during the simulation, the recordpoints functionality needs to be activated in the ini file of the FLEXI.
 This is done by setting `RP_inUse = T`.

 The following exemplary options can be added to an existing parameter file: